Dr Joseph Timothy

 Spatial Epidemiology - NTDs and Emerging Infections

-I currently teach on introduction to disease agents and control (3125) focusing on IDM-NTDs (Buruli ulcer, leprosy, lymphatic filariasis and yaws) and on the term 3 spatial epidemiology in public health (3135) module.
+I am the organiser of the MSc module Spatial Epidemiology in Public Health (3135) alongside Rachel Pullan.
+I also teach on introduction to disease agents and control (3125) focusing on IDM-NTDs (Buruli ulcer, leprosy, lymphatic filariasis and yaws) and on the Short Course on Tropical Dermatology.